doctrine/DoctrineFixturesBundle/Resources/doc/index.rst

 -----------------------

 Doctrine2 fixtures are PHP classes where you can create objects and persist them to the database.
-Like all classes in Symfony2, fixtures should live inside one of your application bundles.
+Like all classes in Symfony, fixtures should live inside one of your application bundles.

-For a bundle located at ``src/Acme/HelloBundle``, the fixture classes should live inside ``src/Acme/HelloBundle/DataFixtures/ORM`` or ``src/Acme/HelloBundle/DataFixtures/MongoDB`` respectively for the ORM and ODM, This tutorial assumes that you are using the ORM - but fixtures can be added just as easily if you're using the ODM.
+For a bundle located at ``src/AppBundle``, the fixture classes should live inside ``src/AppBundle/DataFixtures/ORM`` or ``src/AppBundle/DataFixtures/MongoDB`` respectively for the ORM and ODM.
+This tutorial assumes that you are using the ORM, but fixtures can be added just as easily if you're using the ODM.

 Imagine that you have a ``User`` class, and you'd like to load one ``User``
 entry:

 .. code-block:: php

-    // src/Acme/HelloBundle/DataFixtures/ORM/LoadUserData.php
+    // src/AppBundle/DataFixtures/ORM/LoadUserData.php

-    namespace Acme\HelloBundle\DataFixtures\ORM;
+    namespace AppBundle\DataFixtures\ORM;

     use Doctrine\Common\DataFixtures\FixtureInterface;
     use Doctrine\Common\Persistence\ObjectManager;
-    use Acme\HelloBundle\Entity\User;
+    use AppBundle\Entity\User;

     class LoadUserData implements FixtureInterface
     {
-        /**
-         * {@inheritDoc}
-         */
         public function load(ObjectManager $manager)
         {
             $userAdmin = new User();